 There are several factors which galvanized the promoters of this idea to unite their forces in pursuing their common agenda.
 The most important one is that the international community is fractured today by countless armed conflicts based on ethnic, religious, tribal and other grounds and also as a result of unfortunate colonial legacy.
 The world wars have been replaced by a cluster of conflicts which have now, through terrorism, spilled into many regions throughout the world and the plight of millions of refugees is putting huge strain on European countries, including members of the European Union.

-SSCC had assembled an impressive array of resource persons, both political leaders and experts, led in Colombia by Dr. Angelino Garzon, the former Vice President of Colombia and promoter of the movement “Yes for the Peace”.
+SSCC had assembled an impressive array of resource persons, both political leaders and experts, led in Colombia by such people as Dr. Angelino Garzon, the former Vice President of Colombia and promoter of the movement “Yes for the Peace”.
 The partners include Governments, parliaments, intergovernmental agencies, municipal governments, academia, civil society and private sector.

 I am personally honoured to be given an opportunity to contribute to this valuable and much needed process of strengthening peace, especially as I lived and worked for many years in numerous African, Asian and especially South American countries.
 The inaugural first step was the conference “Yes for the Peace” which Dr. Garzon organized in Cali on 26th February 2016, to a large group of international and national leaders, followed by the presentation of the project “Art as a Tool for Peace, presented to the Paris meeting of UNESCO Goodwill Ambassadors on 10th May 2016 by the SSCC Board Member and Ambassador Ivonne Baki from Ecuador, and which will continue through a series of events throughout the world to culminate at a forum to be organized in South America in mid 2017.
+Other examples of our activities in 2016 and 2017 can be found in the section “In the news”.

 Chairman and Director of International Relations